seahsongli/cpp-orderbook/README.md

 <img src="./recording_cpp_orderbook.gif" alt="Order Book Demo" width="800" height= "300" />

+# Features

-## Features
+## Multithreading

-- **Multithreading**:
-  - One thread generates random orders (both buy and sell).
+- One thread generates random orders (buy and sell) with support for multiple order types.
-  - Another thread handles order matching.
+- Another thread handles order matching based on the type and priority of the orders.
 - The main thread is responsible for rendering the GUI.

-- **Order Matching**:
+## Order Types
+- **GoodTillCancel (GTC):** Orders remain active until explicitly canceled.
+- **FillAndKill (FAK):** Orders execute immediately for the available quantity; unfulfilled quantities are canceled.
+- **FillOrKill (FOK):** Orders execute immediately and completely; if full execution is not possible, the order is canceled.
+- **GoodForDay (GFD):** Orders remain valid until the end of the trading day.
+- **Market Orders:** Execute immediately at the best available price.

+## Order Matching
-  - Basic price-time priority order matching.
+- Implements price-time priority matching for limit orders.
-  - Partial order fulfillment is handled: when a buy or sell order's quantity exceeds the available counterpart.
+- Handles partial order fulfillment for applicable order types.
+- Includes specific behavior for each order type:
+  - Time-based expiration for `FOK` and `GFD` orders.
+  - Immediate cancellation for unfulfilled `FAK` orders.
-  - Real-time order removal and insertion into the orderbook.
+- Real-time removal and insertion of orders into the orderbook.

+## Simple GUI
-- **Simple GUI**: A graphical interface built with SFML displays orderbook depth and shows matched orders in real-time.
+- A graphical interface built with SFML displays:
+  - Orderbook depth, updated in real time.
+  - Matched orders, categorized by type.
+  - Status of expired or canceled orders.

+## Data Structures
-- **Data Structures**: The system uses priority queues to manage buy and sell orders efficiently, maintaining price-time priority.
+- Uses priority queues to efficiently manage buy and sell orders while maintaining price-time priority.
+- Enhanced to handle and prioritize orders based on their type and associated rules.

 ## Table of Contents